You are currently viewing How to Audit your Pinterest Account In 2024: Step by Step

 PS- You can still find the suggested keywords that appear in little coloured boxes on mobile if they’re unavailable on a pc.
 If this feature is no longer visible to you, don’t panic.
 Try to think of your content from a user’s perspective and word things the way they’d search for them.

 Or, utilize Pinterest trends.
-Pinterest trends is only available to people in the US, UK and Canada but you can use a VPN to get access if you’re not located in these areas.
+Pinterest trends is only available to people in the US, UK and Canada among a couple of other countries but you can use a VPN to get access if you’re not located in these areas.

 Repeat the same process for all your boards.